mrquantumoff/razer-nari-pipewire-profile/README.md

 #### Devices not recognized on Arch
-There is an update in the Arch `pulseaudio` package (https://github.com/imustafin/razer-nari-pulseaudio-profile/issues/5) which changes the profile directory.
+There is an update in the Arch `pulseaudio` package (https://github.com/imustafin/razer-nari-pulseaudio-profile/issues/5) which changes the location of the profile files.

+For the latest news, see (https://github.com/imustafin/razer-nari-pulseaudio-profile/issues/7).

-Until AUR package is updated, please copy `razer-nari-usb-audio.conf` to `/usr/share/alsa-card-profile/mixer/profile-sets/` (instead of `/usr/share/pulseaudio/alsa-mixer/profile-sets/`).
+Until AUR package is updated, please use these alternative locations:
+- `razer-nari-input.conf`, `razer-nari-output-game.conf` and `razer-nari-output-chat.conf` should go to `/usr/share/alsa-card-profile/mixer/paths/`
+- `razer-nari-usb-audio.conf` should go to `/usr/share/alsa-card-profile/mixer/profile-sets/`
+- `91-pulseaudio-razer-nari.rules` to `/lib/udev/rules.d/` as usual

 ### Other